 Students love to compete and perform.
 It is inconceivable to ask a college athlete to practice hard but not have the opportunity to compete.
 Imagine how difficult it would be to recruit students to join the debate team if the students never competed against other teams.
 Substitute the word performance for competition and the logic still holds.
 It doesn’t make any sense for students to spend weeks and weeks preparing for a music recital or a theatre performance without the expectation and excitement of performing before a live audience.

-Yet there is no robust “practice field” where students can apply learning in a context that challenges and stretches them to the boundaries of their knowledge, skills and abilities.
-The Oskin Leadership Institute, along with faculty from John Carroll University in Cleveland, Ohio, aim to address this gap in the field of leader development.
-The two Universities are working together to create a leadership competition for students who want to develop their leadership muscles.
+Yet there is no robust “practice field” where students can apply learning in a context that challenges and stretches them to the boundaries of their knowledge, skills, and abilities.
+The Oskin Leadership Institute, along with faculty from John Carroll University in Cleveland, Ohio, aimed to address this gap in the field of leader development.
+The two universities worked together to create a leadership competition for students who want to develop their leadership muscles.

-Six students from Widener University and six students from John Carroll University competed against each other on April 11, 2016.
-Nine different events and head to head competition was judged by six leadership experts.
+Six students from Widener University and six students from John Carroll University competed against each other on April 11, 2015.
+Nine different events and a head-to-head competition was judged by six leadership experts.

 Three Components of the Competition